jantznick/stagehand/packages/docs/docs/frontend/components/findings.md

 ## Overview

+The findings components are responsible for rendering security findings from multiple sources:
+- **DAST Scanning**: Web application vulnerabilities discovered by OWASP ZAP
+- **SAST/SCA Tools**: Code vulnerabilities from Snyk, GitHub Dependabot, etc.
+- **Manual Imports**: Manually imported vulnerability data

-The findings components are responsible for rendering the security findings that have been imported from integrated tools like Snyk.
-They provide both a high-level visual summary and a detailed, filterable list of all vulnerabilities for a given application.
+They provide both a high-level visual summary and a detailed, filterable list of all vulnerabilities for a given application, with special handling for URL-based findings from DAST scans.

 ---